DataONEorg/dataone-web/content/learning/documentation.md

 \[example-page2\](\~/Documents/Portals-Training/example-page2.png)

-The examples shown on this page are from the Toolik Field Station's portal; visit \[this portal\]([https://arcticdata.io/catalog/portals/toolik/](https://arcticdata.io/catalog/portals/toolik/ "https://arcticdata.io/catalog/portals/toolik/")) to explore its contents further.
+The examples shown on this page are from the [Toolik Field Station's portal](https://search.dataone.org/portals/toolik "Toolik Field Station's portal"); visit to explore its contents further.

 ## Creating Portals